 Preventing the spread of infection through good hand hygiene

-Good hand hygiene is one of the simplest, most effective ways to prevent the spread of healthcare associated infections, which makes it a key patient safety priority.
-This has been highlighted as New Zealand and the world have responded to the COVID-19 pandemic.
+Good hand hygiene is one of the simplest, most effective ways to prevent the spread of healthcare-associated infections, which makes it a key patient safety priority.

-Critical to the success of this strategy is frontline ownership – empowering frontline staff to implement and drive change within their own clinical areas to support improvement.
+Frontline ownership is critical to the success of this strategy, in that it allows frontline staff to implement and drive change within their own clinical areas to support improvement.

-If you have any questions about the HHNZ programme please contact us via firstname.lastname@example.org.
+If you have any questions about HHNZ please email firstname.lastname@example.org.